mudler/LocalAI/README.md

 ## :camel: llama-cli

+llama-cli is a straightforward, drop-in replacement API compatible with OpenAI for local CPU inferencing, based on [llama.cpp](https://github.com/ggerganov/llama.cpp), [gpt4all](https://github.com/nomic-ai/gpt4all) and [ggml](https://github.com/ggerganov/ggml), including support GPT4ALL-J which is Apache 2.0 Licensed and can be used for commercial purposes.

+- OpenAI compatible API
+- Supports multiple-models
+- Once loaded the first time, it keep models loaded in memory for faster inference
-llama-cli is a straightforward golang CLI interface and API compatible with OpenAI for [llama.cpp](https://github.com/ggerganov/llama.cpp), it supports multiple-models and also provides a simple command line interface that allows text generation using a GPT-based model like llama directly from the terminal.
+- Provides a simple command line interface that allows text generation directly from the terminal
+- Support for prompt templates
+- Doesn't shell-out, but uses C bindings for a faster inference and better performance.
+Uses [go-llama.cpp](https://github.com/go-skynet/go-llama.cpp) and [go-gpt4all-j.cpp](https://github.com/go-skynet/go-gpt4all-j.cpp).

+## Model compatibility

-It is compatible with the models supported by `llama.cpp`.
-You might need to convert older models to the new format, see [here](https://github.com/ggerganov/llama.cpp#using-gpt4all) for instance to run `gpt4all`.
+It is compatible with the models supported by [llama.cpp](https://github.com/ggerganov/llama.cpp) and also [GPT4ALL-J](https://github.com/nomic-ai/gpt4all).

+Note: You might need to convert older models to the new format, see [here](https://github.com/ggerganov/llama.cpp#using-gpt4all) for instance to run `gpt4all`.
-`llama-cli` doesn't shell-out, it uses https://github.com/go-skynet/go-llama.cpp, which is a golang binding of [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ## Usage

-You can use `docker-compose`:
+The easiest way to run llama-cli is by using `docker-compose`:

 ```bash